earlyprototype/fckgit/README.md

 AI to the core, with almost zero visibility.

 ## ⚠️ Warning

 - ❌ No carefully crafted commit messages
 - ❌ No logical commit boundaries
 - ❌ No `git rebase -i` to clean up history
 - ❌ Commits literally everything you touch
+- ✅ Needlessly bloated MCP server
 - ✅ Maximum speed

-fckgit unlocks:
+## fckgit unlocks:
-- Up to 2x vibes 🏄‍♂️
+- Up to 3x vibes 🏄‍♂️
 - Increased token spend at zero cost to you
-- VC ready IP
+- FAANG literacy
 - Founder mode
+- LLM psychosis

 ## Features